Previous Project Next Project

 Period restoration

-At the ground level the rear extension is separated from the existing house by a courtyard; therefore the lovely vistas from the adjacent street through to the rear of the existing house did not change.
+At the ground level, the rear extension was thoughtfully separated from the existing house by a landscaped courtyard, ensuring that the lovely views from the adjacent street to the back of the home were left unchanged.
+An open-air drying deck was also added, providing a clear division between the contemporary and heritage sections of the house.

 Design philosophies